 Any news or progress on forthcoming releases shall be posted here as shall requests for royalty free resources where needed.

-I figured that learning about the human body would not go amiss.
-Gathering and editing suitable images however is pretty time-consuming and difficult to find.
-I have at least collated enough for what could become a preliminary release for just the skeleton, but would like to cover so much more.
+Coming soon is an app on the human body.
+Gathering and editing suitable images however is time-consuming and difficult to find.
+I have collated enough for what will become its preliminary release for the skeleton, but there is more that may be covered.

-I notice one of the input fields is disabled in the images above.
-Maybe it's because the mode order has recently been changed, so please appreciate that they are only provided for illustrative purposes.
+One of the input fields is disabled in the images above, possibly due to changes during development, so please appreciate that they are only provided for illustrative purposes.

-The option list was developed because the standard HTML datalist type elements were unsatifactory when used with the virtual keyboard on Android devices.
+The Option List was developed because standard datalist type web elements were unsatifactory when used with the virtual keyboard on Android devices.
 It has thus far only been implemented to meet the immediate requirements of the World Flags and associated apps but could be refined and packaged as a web component.

 In its current form it largely mirrors the functionality of the Microsoft Windows ComboBox, autocompletion, sorted or unsorted, limited to list items or not, with or without the drop down list that can be activated by clicking the input field.
 I don't feel compelled to add the small button as it isn't really necessary.
 It also comprises a disallowed character facility.